shanbinhumayun/Content-Creation/README.md

 Day 5: Consistency matters more than Frequency.
 Day 6: Why learning programming basics is still worth it.
 Day 7: Quit Social Media.
+Day 8: capcut kick me out so had to upload some bullshit.